Transcript #413: python-build-standalone finds a home

 24:48 I recommend, you know what?

-24:49 It's something I came across just thinking like, why don't I support more open source projects?
+24:49 It's something I came across just thinking, like, why don't I support more open source projects?

 25:10 If everyone put $1 towards it, it would transform that project.

-25:19 So I decided, you know what?
+25:19 So, I decided, you know what?

 25:20 I'm going to just go to some projects and find the one that I use most.

-25:32 like corporate sponsorships or I tried to do individuals and it didn't work.
+25:34 Or I tried to do individuals and it didn't work.

-25:50 aggregate, it'll make a big difference to the health of the ecosystem.
+25:49 And in the aggregate, it'll make a big difference to the health of the ecosystem.

 25:53 Yeah.